govau/design-system-site/content/components/table/striped.md

                 data={simpleData}
             />
         </AUtableResponsiveWrapper>

 ---
-## Default table
+## Striped table

-For data tables with fewer than four rows, use a table without stripes.
-Align text columns and corresponding data cells to the left.
-When comparing numbers in a column, align data cells and column headers to the right.
+For data tables with more rows, use the `striped` alternative.